ejbyne/rails-instagram/README.md

 - User can sign up, sign in and sign out (including the option to sign in with Facebook)
 - User can upload pictures
 - User can comment on pictures
-- Users can like pictures
+- User can like pictures

 ## To do list